 The condition of the muscular system should naturally be ascertained from time to time, reflex movements as a rule indicating a lighter anæsthesia than is appropriate.
-There are, however, some exceptions to this standard, for during the operation of circumcision in infants it is undesirable to run the risk of such profound narcosis as would abolish all tendency to slight flexion of the thighs when the prepuce is incised, and in operations upon the air-passages the coughing reflex should be retained.
+There are, however, some exceptions to this standard, for during the operation of circumcision in infants it is undesirable to run the risk of such profound narcosis as would abolish all tendency to slight flexion of the thighs when the prepuce is incised.